Chart Color Schemes

 Rostrevor - Magill has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects likely influencing the region.
-Notable projects include Morialta Performing Arts Centre, Rostrevor College Master Plan Redevelopment (Stage 2 and Ongoing), Campbelltown Performing Arts Centre and Community Hub, Magill Campus Renewal Project.
+AreaSearch identified 16 projects likely affecting the area.
+Notable ones include Morialta Performing Arts Centre, Rostrevor College Master Plan Redevelopment (Stage 2 and Ongoing), Campbelltown Performing Arts Centre and Community Hub, Magill Campus Renewal Project.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.